Skip to content

 description: Found a file while scanning

-Scaffold generates (stub, never overwritten): - def/events.yaml — LinkML stub listing all events with attributes
+generate definitions generates (stub, never overwritten): - def/events.yaml — LinkML stub with one empty class per event, where you author the attributes

-Gen generates (by running linkml gen-pydantic on the authored stub): - gen_def/pydantic/events.py — Pydantic models for all events
+generate static generates (by running linkml gen-pydantic on the authored stub): - gen_def/pydantic/events.py — Pydantic models for all events, PascalCase-named (recipe_ingestedRecipeIngested)

 procedures